RomanLut/hx_espnow_rc/README.md

 Note that mac address you can see in Wifi analyser is AP address.

 Mac address of Station can be easily determined from AP address.
-For ESP32, subscribe 1 from the last number.
+For ESP32, substract 1 from the last number.
 F.e.
 24:62:5B:CA:AA:DD (AP) -> 24:62:5B:CA:AA:DC (STA)

-For esp8266, subscribe 2 from first number.
+For esp8266, substruct 2 from first number.
 F.e.
 9A:F4:AB:Fb:11:24 (AP) - > 98:F4:AB:Fb:11:24 (STA)

 # Wifi channel setting

 Wifi channel is global setting for ESP.
-If you need to start AP for your needs, initialiese it after HXRC*::Inint( config ) on the same wifi channel:
+If you need to start AP for your needs, initialise it after HXRC*::Init() on the same wifi channel:

 WiFi.softAP("ssid", "password", config.wifi_channel );

-Otherwise channel will be changed to default (1), there will be no ESP-NOW communication.
+Otherwise channel will be changed to default (1).

 # Communication between ESP32 and ESP8266